Back to School: A Great Time to Start Lifelong Financial Learning for Kids

 Resources to help with money conversations

 Even if we wish more schools offered basic financial education classes, there are many resources for parents.
 We highly recommend “The Opposite of Spoiled,” by Ron Lieber, as a great resource for having meaningful “money conversations” and for raising fiscally responsible children.
 The book is full of good ideas and useful tips for addressing financial issues at different ages.
-Truepoint’s Ryan Klekar and Alexandra Ollinger wrote about five of his best lessons for raising kids who are smart, generous and grounded about money.
+Truepoint’s Ryan Klekar and Alexandra Ollinger wrote about the best lessons for raising kids who are smart, generous and grounded about money.

 Some of our favorite digital resources include: